citusdata/citus_docs/tutorials/multi-tenant-tutorial.rst

     ORDER BY monthly_budget DESC
     LIMIT 10;

-Next, we can also run a join query across multiple tables to see information about running campaigns which receive the most clicks and impressions.
+We can also run a join query across multiple tables to see information about running campaigns which receive the most clicks and impressions.

 ::